Caching

 Task<long> ListAddAsync<T>(string key, IEnumerable<T> values, TimeSpan? expiresIn = null);

-Task<long> ListRemoveAsync<T>(string key, IEnumerable<T> values, TimeSpan? expiresIn = null);
+Task<long> ListRemoveAsync<T>(string key, IEnumerable<T> values);

 Task<CacheValue<ICollection<T>>> GetListAsync<T>(string key, int? page = null, int pageSize = 100);